ministryofjustice/noms-api-gateway-management/README.md

     TOKEN_TRACKBACK_TEMPLATE - token creation template it
     TEAM_EMAIL - email address of the product/support team
-    API_AUTH - shared secret used to authenticate against the /api/tokens/revoked endpoint
+    API_AUTH - shared secret used to authenticate against the /api/tokens/revoked endpoint MOJSSO_ID - Client ID in the moj-signon service MOJSSO_SECRET - Secret associated with the app in the moj-signon service MOJSSO_URL - Full URL at which the moj-signon service can be found

 ### Set up and run